rajjitlai/Virtual-Science-Lab/README.md

 - All contributors and testers
 - Open-source community
 - Stack Overflow for endless answers
-- Hugging Face for providing access to Gemma models
+- NLP Cloud for providing access to Llama 2 models

 ---